anthonybpino/Project-1-Undergrad-Student-Data/README.md

 Project Description/Outline:
 This project will look at the data on the average cost of college in the US by state, type of institution, and year (3-5 year span).
 Provide a deeper understanding on financials of undergraduate education across the US.
 Research Questions to Answer:
--	Top 5 best schools for funding (most expensive) /year
+-	Top 5 best states for funding (most expensive) /year
--	Top 5 best schools for funding (most expensive) by state /year
+-	Top 5 worst states for funding (most expensive) by state /year
+-
--	Top 5 lowest schools for funding (least expensive) /year
+-	Top 5 lowest states ools for funding (least expensive) /year
 -	Top 5 lowest schools for funding (least expensive) by state/year
 -	Looking for schools by state within specific ranges (small, med, large)
--	Looking for type of school (private / public-in-state/ public-out-state
+-	Looking for type of school private / public-in-state/ public-out-state
 -	Difference between 2 & 4 year
 -	What schools offers certain fundings (scholarships, state or federal fundings)
 -	Did COVID-19 has an effect on the fees